The non-positive circuit weight problem in parametric graphs: a solution based on dioid theory: Correctness of the algorithm

-In this section, we prove the part of Theorem~\ref{th:correctness} pertaining with Algorithm~\ref{al:lambdasnn}.
-The proof of the second part of the theorem is totally analogous.
-The proof is rather technical, and is based on the connection between formal languages and multi--precedence graphs.
-The propositions are divided in propositions on formal languages (Subsection~\ref{su:formallanguages}) and propositions on multi--precedence graphs (Subsection~\ref{su:technical}).
+In this section, we prove Theorem~\ref{th:correctness}.
+The proof is based on the connection between formal languages and multi--precedence graphs.
+The propositions are divided in propositions on formal languages (Subsection~\ref{su:formallanguages}) and propositions on graphs (Subsection~\ref{su:technical}).

+\zorc{ In the following, we give a sketch of the proof, hoping it will help the reader delve into the technical details contained in the next subsections.
+To simplify the discussion, here we consider the case in which $\MC=\pazocal{E}$.
+In Subsection~\ref{su:formallanguages} we will prove that, given a binary alphabet $\Sigma=\{\wA,\wB\}$, a number $n\in\nato$, and a language $\xy$ containing only balanced strings and such that $\xy^*$ contains all balanced strings from $\Sigma^*$ of length $\leq n$ (we will give an example of such language in~\Cref{def:S}),